FelixOnline/Varsity-Engine/README.md

 * Any valid login can use the app - **you must fix this**
 * Twitter support is likely dead due to retirement of API v1
+* The User model has changed slightly since this code was written so the User class may need updating
+* PHP mysql library is discontinued and should be replaced with mysqli

 ## See also
 * LiveBlog node app: https://github.com/FelixOnline/LiveBlog